lsst-sqre/sqr-041/index.rst

 Recommendations
 """""""""""""""

-Replace the current Dask approach with one of the following alternatives:
+Replace the current Dask approach, and the entire Notebook Aspect lab creation approach, with a lab Kubernetes controller as described in SQR-066_.

-- Add a ``PodSecurity`` policy that restricts all user-created pods to the same permissions as their notebook pod.
-- Provide an API to launch Dask-compatible pods on behalf of the user without giving the user direct access to the required Kubernetes credentials.
-  Provide library support to integrate that pool into a normal Dask workflow.
-- Support this use case of compute-intensive tasks via a separate user batch system rather than via the Science Platform.

-The first option would still require giving each Science Platform user direct access to the Kubernetes API and substantial privileges within their namespace, relying only on the ``PodSecurity`` policy to limit possible damage.

-The last two options provide better security because they would allow permit removing all Kubernetes access from the Notebook Aspect pods and not mounting a Kubernetes service token in those pods.
+This isolates the privileged Kubernetes access in a separate service and would allow removing all Kubernetes API permissions from user lab pods.

+As an additional benefit, this will allow removing all Kubernetes APi permissions from JupyterHub, replacing its direct use of Kubernetes APIs with web service calls to the lab controller.
+While the extensive permissions JupyterHub currently must have are not a serious security concern (an attacker would still have to find a way to compromise JupyterHub first), JupyterHub is a highly complex and user-facing software package.
+Moving permissions from it to a more limited-purpose, hardened web service would provide additional defense in depth.

 .. _gap-notebook-cluster: